Is There Such A Thing As Toxic Positivity?

 What Is Toxic Positivity?

 The Psychology Group defines toxic positivity as “the excessive and ineffective overgeneralization of a happy, optimistic state across all situations.
-The process of toxic positivity results in the denial, minimization, and the invalidation of the authentic human emotional experience.”
+The process of toxic positivity results in the denial, minimization, and invalidation of the authentic human emotional experience.”
 (See their Toxic Positivity table below and feel free to share it).

 Why Is Toxic Positivity Harmful?